V4Fire/Client/src/components/super/i-block/mods/README.md

 #### setRootMod

-Sets a modifier to the root application element by the specified name.
+Sets a modifier for the root element of the application based on the specified name.

 This method is useful when you need to attach a class that can affect the entire application.
-For example, you want to block page scrolling, meaning you need to add a class to the root HTML tag.
+For example, if you want to disable page scrolling, you would need to add a class to the root HTML element.

-The method uses the component `globalName` prop if it's provided.
-Otherwise, the `componentName` property.
+The method uses the component's `globalName` prop if provided, otherwise it uses the `componentName` property.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';